NoLiMa: Long-Context Evaluation Beyond Literal Matching: Introduction

 We argue that many existing long-context benchmarks either explicitly (e.g., synthetic tasks or NIAH-based) or implicitly (e.g., multi-document or long-document QA) contain such literal matches.
 To address this, we introduce \textbf{\framework}, a benchmark designed to minimize literal overlap between questions and their corresponding needles.
 In \framework, questions and needles contain keywords that are related through associative links, such as real-world knowledge or commonsense facts.
 By embedding these needles in a haystack, \framework challenges models to leverage latent associative reasoning capabilities rather than relying on surface-level matching.

-We evaluate \framework over 12 state-of-the-art language models, all claiming to support token lengths of at least 128K, including GPT-4o, Gemini 1.5 Pro, and Llama 3.3 70B \cite{hurst2024gpt, team2024gemini, meta2024llama3_3}.
+We evaluate \framework over 13 state-of-the-art language models, all claiming to support token lengths of at least 128K, including GPT-4o, Gemini 1.5 Pro, and Llama 3.3 70B \cite{hurst2024gpt, team2024gemini, meta2024llama3_3}.
 Unlike NIAH-based evaluations, which contain literal matches and exhibit near-saturated performance, \framework presents a more demanding challenge that highlights the limitations of these models.
-We evaluate 12 state-of-the-art language models, all of which claim to support token lengths of at least 128K, including GPT-4o, Gemini 1.5 Pro, and Llama 3.3 70B \cite{hurst2024gpt, team2024gemini, meta2024llama3_3}.
 Their performance declines noticeably as context length increases, with considerable drops even at 2K–8K tokens.
-For instance, at 32K tokens, 10 out of 12 models achieve only half of their short-context performance.
+For instance, at 32K tokens, 11 out of 13 models achieve only half of their short-context performance.